iRashedK/HR/README.md

 # HR Recommendations

-This project analyzes employee data and suggests relevant certifications and courses using OpenRouter AI.
-Upload a CSV or Excel file with employee information and get structured recommendations.
+This project "رشُد" analyzes employee data and suggests relevant certifications and courses using OpenRouter AI.
+It runs entirely inside Docker Compose and uses a small microservices architecture.

+## Components
+- **app**: FastAPI gateway serving the web UI and accepting uploads.
+- **analyzer**: Worker service consuming tasks from RabbitMQ and calling OpenRouter.
+- **RabbitMQ**: message broker for asynchronous processing.
+- **PostgreSQL**: stores recommendations.

-The web interface is built with Bootstrap 5 and provides a sidebar layout with Arabic RTL support.
-It includes language and dark mode toggles.
-Results appear in animated cards grouped under their roadmap steps with links, prices and PDF export.
-A library page lets you browse saved courses and certifications, and a dashboard page displays basic charts using Chart.js.
+The frontend supports Arabic/English and dark/light mode without external CSS libraries.
+Results appear in animated cards grouped under roadmap steps with links, prices and PDF export.

-The application automatically checks the available OpenRouter models.
+The application checks available OpenRouter models.
 If the model configured in `.env` is unavailable, it falls back to a free option such as `openai/gpt-3.5-turbo`.

 ## Usage
 ```bash
 git clone <repo-url>
 cd HR